Koredotcom/docs/docs/xo/quality-management/analyze/agent-dashboard-supervisor-view.md

 # Agent Dashboard - Supervisor View

 This feature provides a personalized dashboard for each agent, accessible by both the agent and their supervisor.
 It allows supervisors to evaluate performance metrics and coaching opportunities at the individual level.
-The dashboard displays high-level metrics relevant to the agent, shown in the overview section of the supervisor's Agent Dashboard, and is based on selected periods and channels (voice or chat).
+The dashboard displays high-level metrics relevant to the agent, shown in the overview section of the supervisor's Agent Dashboard, and is based on selected periods and channels (Voice or Chat).
 It enables supervisors to analyze agent performance, identify areas needing improvement, and create targeted coaching assignments to enhance performance and skills.

-You can view the Supervisor view of the Agent Dashboard in the following ways:
+Users can view the Supervisor view of the Agent Dashboard in the following ways:

 * By navigating to **Contact Center AI** > **Quality Management** > **Dashboard** > **Agent Leaderboard** > **Overview**.
 Or,